Thelma E. Calhoun Papers

 0.4 Linear Feet (11 folders)

-Included are a resume; autobiography which includes sections on Virginia City and Carson City, Nevada, in the 1940s, and the Nevada State Museum.
+Thelma E. Calhoun was a Nevadan and elected to both the Carson City Board of Supervisors and the City Council.
+Collection includes a resume; autobiography which includes sections on Virginia City and Carson City, Nevada, in the 1940s, and the Nevada State Museum.
+Material between 1967-1993.

 Arranged without hierarchy.